 Best Value: 2018 Avalon Cabernet Sauvignon

 Produced from grapes grown in California’s warmer Lodi region, Avalon’s cabernet is one of those wines that sneaks up on you and grabs you by the tongue.
-Sustainably produced and flavor-conscious, this bottle has a taste that feels more expensive than it actually is.
+Sustainably produced (the winery uses winemaking techniques that are more energy-efficient) and flavor-conscious, this bottle has a taste that feels more expensive than it actually is.

 Red-berry fruit, sweet oak spices, and vanilla find silky up-front fruit with powerful grippy tannins and a rich oak-led finish.